 If you’re learning German and struggling with the pronunciation, German tongue twisters can help!
-In fact, tongue twisters are a great exercise for becoming a fluent German speaker.
+In fact, as taught in our Intensive German Courses in Berlin, tongue twisters are a great exercise for becoming a fluent German speaker.
 They enable you to familiarise yourself with the accent, the concatenation of several consonants, and the sounds you’re supposed to produce with your mouth.
 Most importantly, they naturally help you find the right position for your tongue.
+If you would like to learn German but are busy during days, we adapt our offer by creating a range of Evening German Courses in Berlin just for you!

 Who can’t remember challenging their siblings, friends and teachers with Tongue Twisters?
 Who hasn’t ever tried to say one of them as fast as possible?
 Well, now it’s time to try!
 Tongue twisters are not just a basic childhood memory, they’re still relevant!
 Learning German can be a real challenge, and we definitely advise learners to incorporate German tongue twisters into their learning program.
 The principle is as easy as pie: by practising with tongue twisters, you repeat sounds that don’t come naturally to you and therefore, work on your memory skills and your capacity to remember sounds.
 The harder the tongue twister you learn and practice, the faster you will improve and achieve your goals.